Philadelphia Bed Sore Injury Lawyer

 Personal Injury and Bed Sores: National Precedence

 Nurses and doctors are trusted with caring for extremely vulnerable patients.
-Though seniors do have weaker skin and other vulnerabilities, this is no excuse for failing to provide quality care and preventing bedsores.
-If left untreated, these injuries can get infected – and they can be life threatening.
+Though seniors do have weaker skin and other vulnerabilities, this is no excuse for failing to provide quality care and prevent bedsores.
+If left untreated, these injuries can get infected – and they can be life-threatening.

 Bedsores can develop without neglect – approximately 10% of nursing home patients have had one, so they are relatively common.
 They should be caught in their earliest stages, however, and corrected without needless pain and suffering.
-When nurses fail to handle these ulcers and they intensify, speak with an attorney as soon as possible.
+When nurses fail to handle these ulcers and they intensify, speak with a Philadelphia nursing home negligence attorney as soon as possible.